curlsli/webpack-book/docs/en/developing/02_webpack_dev_server.md

 After this change, you can configure the server host and port options through environment parameters (example: `PORT=3000 npm start`).

-T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file. *dotenv* allows you to control the host and port setting of the setup quickly.
+> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file. *dotenv* allows you to control the host and port setting of the setup quickly.

-T> Enable `devServer.historyApiFallback` if you are using HTML5 History API based routing.
+> Enable `devServer.historyApiFallback` if you are using HTML5 History API based routing.

 ## Enabling Error Overlay